luckyllama/luckyllama.github.io/src/content/articles/samples/sample-post-images.md

 article: true
 layout: article
 title: "A Post with Images"
-excerpt: "Examples and code for displaying images in posts."
+summary: "Examples and code for displaying images in posts."
 date: 2013-05-22
 category: articles
-tags: [sample post, images, test]
 comments: false

-published: true
+published: false
 ---

-{{#markdown}}

 Here are some examples of what a post with images might look like.
 If you want to display two or three images next to each other responsively use `figure` with the appropriate `class`.
 Each instance of `figure` is auto-numbered and displayed in the caption.